zuocheng-liu/pni/README.md

 - Reduce maintenance cost

-It's dangerous to restart the PHP service when we install or update a new PHP extension, especially while operating the PHP cluster.
+It's a risk of restarting the PHP service when install or update a new PHP extension, especially while operating the PHP cluster.
 But with PNI, we just change the local interface library.

 - Reduce development cost